Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Introduction

-\item \newstuff{ \textbf{Estimation methods}: We formulate the problem of estimating the decision forest model from data as an optimization problem and propose two solution methods.
+\item \textbf{Estimation methods}: We formulate the problem of estimating the decision forest model from data as an optimization problem and propose two solution methods.
 The first method, based on column generation, involves sequentially adding new trees to a growing collection.
 While this approach guarantees optimality when the column generation subproblem is solved exactly as an integer program, it is not computationally scalable.
 We thus propose a top-down learning algorithm for heuristically solving the subproblem, leading to a heuristic column generation approach.
 The second method, called randomized tree sampling, is based on randomly sampling a large number of trees and then finding the corresponding probability distribution over these trees by solving an optimization problem.
 This method removes the computational effort needed to search for decision trees by generating them through a simple and efficient randomization scheme.
-We provide a theoretical result to justify the usage of this method showing that the difference in error between the obtained model and the ``best'' model, defined relative to the sampling distribution, converges with rate $\sqrt{1/K}$, where $K$ is the number of sampled trees.}
+We provide a theoretical result to justify the usage of this method showing that the training error of the obtained model is bounded by the error of a model defined relative to the sampling distribution plus a term that decays with rate $1/\sqrt{K}$, where $K$ is the number of sampled trees.

-\item \textbf{Practical performance}: We evaluate the performance of our proposed model using real sales data from the IRI Academic Data Set \citep{bronnenberg2008database} and compare to other methods in the literature. \newstuff{We show that decision forest models lead to a significant improvement in out-of-sample prediction, as measured by Kullback-Leibler divergence, over the multinomial logit (MNL) model, the latent-class MNL model, the ranking-based model, and the HALO-MNL model \citep{maragheh2018customer} across a large range of product categories.
-We also demonstrate how the decision forest model can be used to extract insights about substitution and complementarity effects and identify interesting customer behaviors within a specific product category.} \end{enumerate}
+\item \textbf{Practical performance}: We evaluate the performance of our proposed model using real sales data from the IRI Academic Data Set \citep{bronnenberg2008database} and compare to other methods in the literature.
+We show that decision forest models lead to a significant improvement in out-of-sample prediction, as measured by Kullback-Leibler divergence, over the multinomial logit (MNL) model, the latent-class MNL model, the ranking-based model, and the HALO-MNL model \citep{maragheh2018customer} across a large range of product categories.
+We also demonstrate how the decision forest model can be used to extract insights about substitution and complementarity effects and identify interesting customer behaviors within a specific product category. \end{enumerate}